A brief history of the cultural significance of mint tea

 Asia

 Mint tea has also found its place in various Asian cultures.
-In countries like India and Pakistan, mint is often used to enhance drinks, especially during the hot summer months.
+In countries like India and Pakistan, mint is often used to complement drinks, especially during the summer months.
 It is commonly prepared with black tea, fresh mint, and spices, creating a unique blend that reflects the region’s diverse culinary traditions.
 In these cultures, mint tea is also served to guests as a gesture of welcome and warmth.

 Health benefits and medicinal uses